KamranAzeem/learn-kubernetes/kubeadm/README.md

 ```

 The above command installs additional packages, which are:
-* cri-tools
-* kubernetes-cni
-* socat

-[todo, to do] describe more detail about what is in those additional packages.
+* cri-tools  (command line utility to interact with container runtime, such as docker)
+* kubernetes-cni (binary files to provision container networking.
+The files are installed in `/opt/cni/bin`)
+* socat  (relay for bidirectional data transfer between two independent data channels, e.g. files, pipe, device, socket, program, etc.)

-At this time kubeadm is only installed - not run.
+At this time kubeadm is only *installed* - not *run*.
 Note that kubelet is set to start.
 Kubelet will continuously try to start and will fail (crash-loop), because it will wait for kubeadm to tell it what to do.
 This crashloop is expected and normal.
 After you initialize your master (using kubeadm), the kubelet runs normally.

 ## Run kubeadm on node1/master to setup the cluster: